 They say, “Necessity is the mother of invention.”
-There are certain objects of daily use that were born of either Necessity or Error.
+Certain objects of daily use were born of either Necessity or Error.
 These objects are such an integral part of our lives now that we do not spend even a minute thinking about how life would have been before this object was invented.

 10 Inventions that changed the history of the world

 Perhaps this machine is a blessing for someone like me, who does not know the S of sewing.
 But, the story of its invention can be really interesting.

 Making ends meet is always the biggest concern of the breadwinner of the family.
 Elias Howe had similar concerns.
 He could not earn enough for his family.
 So, his wife took to sewing to earn some more money.